CANToolz/CANToolz/README.md

 - hw_CANBusTriple  - IO module for CANBus Triple HW
 - hw_USBtin        - IO module forUSBtin
 - mod_firewall     - module for blocking CAN message by ID
-- mod_fuzz1        - Simple 'Proxy' fuzzer  (1 byte) Can be combinded with gen_ping/gen_replay
+- mod_fuzz1        - Simple 'Proxy' fuzzer  (1 byte) Can be combined with gen_ping/gen_replay
 - mod_printMessage - printing CAN messages
 - mod_stat         - CAN messages statistic (with .csv file output)
-- gen_ping         - generating CAN messages with chosen IDs (ECU/Service descovery)
+- gen_ping         - generating CAN messages with chosen IDs (ECU/Service discovery)
 - gen_replay       - save and replay packets

 P.S. of course we are working on supporting other types of I/O hardware and modules.
 Please join us!
-Main idea that community can produce different modules that can be usefull for all of us 8)
+Main idea that community can produce different modules that can be useful for all of us 8)

 ## Dependencies